pragmint/open-practices/practices/implement-symptom-based-alerts.md

 Ultimately, this practice streamlines incident response and improves the Mean Time to Restore (MTTR).
 When an alert fires, the team knows immediately that a critical, user-facing issue is occurring, eliminating the guesswork associated with noisy, cause-based data.
 This alignment prioritizes resources on incidents that matter most, protecting both the customer's satisfaction and the engineering team's cognitive load.

 ## When to Experiment
+* You're an SRE or devops engineer overwhelmed by alerts that don't require immediate fixes
+* You're an engineering leader with a team that cannot distinguish between urgent incident alerts and expected, information system alerts.
+* You have monitoring implemented, but you don't have any automated alerts.

 ## How to Gain Traction